How Much Does Hair Dyeing Cost?

 At Home

-If your hair is lighter than medium brown and you don’t want to go to a salon, make sure to prep your hair by first dyeing it red or auburn.
-You can then apply the black dye over your auburn hair and you won’t have to worry about any green or blue tones popping through!
+If your hair is lighter than medium brown and you don’t want to visit a salon, be sure to prep your hair by first dyeing it a shade of red or auburn.

 Total at-home cost: $7+